npc-servers/zgrad.gg/README.md

 3. Authorize with Discord
 4. Must be in ZGRAD Discord server with required role

+**Security**: The CMS verifies your Discord role on **every action** (page loads, edits, uploads).
+If your role is removed, you're immediately logged out.
+This uses the Discord bot token to check roles in real-time.

 ### CMS Features

 - **Rich Text Editor** powered by TipTap